 Enabling Windows PowerShell Desired State Configuration

 Windows PowerShell Desired State Configuration (DSC) uses Windows Remote Management (WinRM) to communicate with remote devices.
 To use DSC, you must be sure that Windows Remote Management is enabled.
 Windows Remote Management is enabled by default on Windows Server 2012, but it is not enabled by default on Windows 8, Windows 7, or Windows Server 2008 R2.
-To enable Windows Remote Management, do the following:
+To enable Windows Remote Management, after you have installed WMF 4.0, do the following:

 Run Windows PowerShell as Administrator.

-Run Winrm QuickConfig.
+Run Set-WSManQuickConfig.

 For more information about Windows Remote Management, see Windows Remote Management on MSDN.